knice/inquiry.ucsc.edu/source/_articles/2016-17/books.md

 ### City Smarts

 <figure>
-{% img 2016/p38-equity.jpg alt:"Equity, Growth, and Community: What the Nation Can Learn From America's Metro Areas" %}
+{% asset 2016/p38-equity.jpg alt:"Equity, Growth, and Community: What the Nation Can Learn From America's Metro Areas" %}
 </figure>

 Creating economically sustainable cities may take more ideas than money.